How to Build a Bitcoin Checkout API

 Before diving into code, it’s useful to understand why you might want to accept Bitcoin through an API.

-With a non-custodial setup, you control your wallet and funds — no third-party custody (depending on the gateway).
+- Non-custodial control: With a non-custodial setup, you control your wallet and funds, no third-party custody.

 Building with Blockonomics